 What is a head collar?

-Whilst there are several brands on the market, the best dog head collar for you and your dog will be one which is simple to fit, easy to use and effective.
-It should be comfortable, kind and safe.
+There are several brands of dog head collar on the market.
+The best one for you and your dog will be one which is comfortable, simple to fit, easy to use and effective.

-Dogs respond to a tight lead with something known as an ‘oppositional reflex’, or thigmotaxis.
+Dogs respond to a tight lead with an ‘oppositional reflex’, or thigmotaxis.
 This means that they pull back in the opposite direction to any pressure they feel on the lead.

 To stop the pulling, we have to teach our dog what we want them to do when they feel this lead pressure.

-When gentle backwards pressure on the lead is applied and immediately released, your dog pauses.
-Your momentum then allows you to catch her up, making the lead go slack.
-Your dog learns the position you would like her to be in when on your walk.
+Your momentum then allows you to catch her up and offer vocal praise.
+She learns the position you would like her to be in when on your walk.

 Do head collars work?

 For most dogs, yes.
-A head collar is a training aid to help dogs learn good walking habits.
-This can be for young pups and older dogs whose training to date may have been been limited.
+A head collar helps dogs to learn good walking habits.
+This works for young pups and older dogs whose training to date may have been been limited.

 For persistent pullers and rescue dogs whose history is unknown, it can be an invaluable tool.
-It is sometimes the difference between a rescue dog being returned to the shelter or not.
+It is sometimes the difference between whether a rescue dog is returned to a shelter or not.

-Used responsibly, a head collar is an effective training aid which can speed up the time it takes to train your dog to walk to heel.
+"A head collar is an effective training aid which can speed up the time it takes to train your dog to walk to heel"

 Are head collars safe for dogs?

 Absolutely.
 It’s important to follow the fitting instructions and check that the collar cannot come over your dog’s head before you begin your walk.
 The fit around your dog's neck should be more snug than her normal collar.

 If you are concerned that your dog may slip out of the collar, a good idea is to use a double-ended training lead.
 Clip one end to the head collar and another to your dog’s regular collar for backup.